 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
 You can access the customers' personal data right in your Control Panel.
 You should also take into consideration any third party services you use who may have access to your customers’ personal data.

 Provide customers with the right to delete, edit, restrict certain data uses

 Basic requests (e.g., a customer asks you to delete their order) can be quickly managed inside your control panel.
-Again, remember any third party services who may have access to this data.
+Again, remember any third-party services that may have access to this data.

 We recommend storing data digitally.
 Encrypted data protected with a password of the minimum recommended strength – or protected by means of a password generator – offer a secure option compared to printed invoices.